wKovacs64/hibp/README.md

 - [pwned][pwned] - a command-line tool for querying the '[Have I been pwned?][haveibeenpwned]' service
 - [hibp-stdlib][hibp-stdlib] - a microservice on [StdLib][stdlib]
+- [Password Lense][pwl] - a static web application to reveal character types in a password

 Send me a [PR][pulls] or an email and I'll add yours to the list.